THE FIRM

 Seasoned Professionals

-Specializing in a wide array of legal services, our team has handled cases throughout central Pennsylvania and argued cases at all levels of appeals through the Pennsylvania Supreme Court.
+Specializing in a wide array of legal services, our team has handled cases throughout central Pennsylvania and argued cases at all level of appeals through the Pennsylvania Supreme Court.

 HENRY F. COYNE, ESQ